rackerlabs/docs-cloud-dns/api-docs/v2/getting-started.rst

 ==========================

-Use this Getting Started Guide to learn how to authenticate, send API requests, setup the command line interface, and complete basic operations by using the |apiservice|.
+Use this Getting Started Guide to learn how to authenticate, send API requests, set up the command line interface, and complete basic operations by using the |apiservice|.

 For more information about |product name| concepts and API operations, see the